I’m in heaven eating this fantastic food!

 I love this dish because I love shrimp, and pasta with creamy ricotta and spinach covered in cream sauce.

 If you just want to have an amazing dinner this is it…if you want to impress guests…this is definitely it as well.
+It is really soon good.

 I was in a bit of a hurry so this time I used medium frozen cleaned shrimp with the tails on.
+You can clean your own shrimp or buy it done.

 I try to keep at least three bags of these in the freezer at all times.